reactonite/core/README.md

 Here's a list of things you'll need to have prior to installing the software.

-- python
+- Python
-- npm
+- NPM
-- nodejs
+- NodeJs
-- any modern web browser
+- Any modern web browser

 ### Installation